trixi-framework/TrixiParticles.jl/docs/src/systems/delta_ale_sph.md

 `maximum_velocity` is the expected maximum physical velocity used to define the shifting Mach number in the paper.

+!!! warning
+    For free-surface simulations, the paper projects the shifting velocity onto the local free-surface tangent and disables diffusion for poorly sampled kernel supports.
+    Free-surface detection is not yet available in TrixiParticles.jl, so these two free-surface modifications are not currently applied.

 ```@autodocs
 Modules = [TrixiParticles]
 Pages = [joinpath("schemes", "fluid", "delta_ale_sph", "system.jl")]